huikangh/react_django_music_controller/README.md

 - added a util.py file in /spotify that contains utility functions: get_user_tokens(), update_or_create_user_tokens(), is_spotify_authenticated(), refresh_spotify_token(), that interacts with the database model SpotifyToken
 - added a view in spotify/views.py, IsAuthenticated(), to handle frontend request to verify whether the user is authenticated by calling the util.py function is_spotify_authenticate()
 - added a function, authenticateSpotify(), in frontend/Room.js that would get called whenever a user joins a room and the user is the host of the room.
 The function will send a request to the app's backend to check whether the user is logged in.
 If not, the backend would send back a Spotify authentication url to be redirected to the Spotify page to log in.
 After user logs in, spotify_callback() will be called

+#### Part#14

+- added function execute_spotify_api_request() in spotify/util.py that send another request to the Spotify API
+- added view CurrentSong() in spotify/views.py that handles requests to send another request to the Spotify API by calling execute_spotify_api_request() to get the current song information, the view will return a custom song object containing all the needed information
+- added function, getCurrentSong(), in Room.js that sends an HTTP request to our backend endpoint to fetch for current song info
+- added new state, song, in Room.js that is an object storing all the needed information of the current playing song
+- added new React component, MusicPlayer.js, that takes in the song state with all the needed song info and renders a nice music player component